hbd/mcp-chat/README.md

 ```

 Connect to the MCP server using Claude Code, for example:

+*Note*: See the demo gif for an example of using this with Claude Code

 ```bash
 claude mcp add --transport http mcp-chat -s project -- http://localhost:8000/mcp claude # Do this in 2 separate sessions